Advice

 How to navigate rising inflation and interest rates

 While the latest repo rate hike will hit consumers hard, it is also a sign that the South African Reserve Bank is doing what it can to help fight inflation.
-"The housing sector is the most inflation sensitive sector of the economy, so an aggressive move to raise interest rates now in a bid to stabilise inflation by the end of the year should be seen as a step in the right direction, even though it will require some budgetary restraint until then," says Carl Coetzee, CEO of BetterBond.
+The housing sector is the most inflation sensitive sector of the economy, so an aggressive move to raise interest rates now in a bid to stabilise inflation by the end of the year should be seen as a step in the right direction, even though it will require some budgetary restraint until then.

-"Inflation essentially means that our money has less value, while the cost of goods and services becomes more expensive.
-Consumers will therefore feel the direct and indirect impact of inflation when they pay for food, fuel, electricity, and other daily expenses," says Coetzee.
-Usually, inflation is a result of the economy's inability to meet the demand for goods and services, or an increase in costs to produce certain goods, But South Africa's current inflation of 7.4% - the highest it has been in 15 years - can be attributed largely to external factors such as the ongoing conflict in the Ukraine and global increase in oil prices.
-As such, it is worth noting that SA is not the only country hiking interest rates to curb inflationary pressures.
-Inflation in the United States is now above 9%, the highest it has been in four decades, according to a recent report.
+Inflation essentially means that our money has less value, while the cost of goods and services becomes more expensive.
+Consumers will therefore feel the direct and indirect impact of inflation when they pay for food, fuel, electricity and other daily expenses.
+Usually, inflation is a result of the economy's inability to meet the demand for goods and services, or an increase in costs to produce certain goods.
+However, South Africa's current inflation is at an all-time high and can be attributed to external factors such as the ongoing conflict in the Ukraine and global increase in oil prices.

-"While it may seem like doom and gloom right now, consumers should bear a few factors in mind.
-Firstly, the South African Reserve Bank responded responsibly to global inflationary pressure by starting its gradual interest rate hike in November last year," explains Coetzee.
+While it may seem like doom and gloom right now, consumers should bear a few factors in mind.
+Firstly, the South African Reserve Bank responded responsibly to global inflationary pressure by starting its gradual interest rate hike in November 2021.
 This was after a two-year period of record low interest rates that held steady for several months, affording consumers breathing room to invest in property and other assets.

-"Furthermore, the prime lending rate, at 9%, is still below the 10% it was at the start of 2020, and well below the 15.5% it was in 2009."
 We have experienced periods where the interest rate was double what it is now.
 In 1998, as an example, it was sitting at 25.5%.
-"This is not to say the current rate hikes will not affect consumers.
-The monthly bond repayments on a R2 million property have increased by R954 since last week's 0.75% repo rate hike.
-But it is important to look at the historical context of this rate cycle and to acknowledge that we are not yet in a high-rate phase," he adds.
+This is not to say the current interest rate will not affect consumers.
+But it is important to look at the historical context of this rate cycle and to acknowledge that we could see a welcomed drop in the near future.

 Also, as the adage says, what goes up must come down.
-"The SARB has a proven record of responding timeously to economic conditions and it will normalise the repo rate as soon as it is satisfied that inflation is decreasing," says Coetzee.
-This sentiment is echoed by Economist Johan Fourie who noted in a recent report that the major inflation spikes in 2002 and 2008 were short-lived and the SARB reduced rates soon thereafter.
-As the Monetary Policy Committee noted after last week's repo rate announcement: "Guiding inflation back towards the midpoint of the target band can reduce the economic costs of high inflation and enable lower interest rates in the future."
+The SARB has a proven record of responding timeously to economic conditions and it will normalise the repo rate as soon as it is satisfied that inflation is decreasing.
+This sentiment is echoed by Economist Johan Fourie who noted in a report that the major inflation spikes in 2002 and 2008 were short-lived and the SARB reduced rates soon thereafter.
+Guiding inflation back towards the midpoint of the target band can reduce the economic costs of high inflation and enable lower interest rates in the future.

 A property investment is a proven way of buffering yourself against some of the effects of inflation.
 Not only can it offer a source of additional and recurring income as a rental property, but is a tangible asset that increases in value during inflation.
-"We are already seeing an increase in buy-to-let investment, according to data from Absa," says Coetzee

-The current inflationary environment and recent substantial interest rate hike - the highest in almost two decades - is a strong reminder that affordability should always be a consideration when buying a home, adds Coetzee.
+The current inflationary environment and interest rate hikes is a strong reminder that affordability should always be a consideration when buying a home.
 This is especially true in a scenario where rising unemployment, load shedding, fuel costs and wage demands could constrain economic growth.
-"Be clear about what you can afford to pay each month, factoring in your household expenses as well as the cost of maintaining a home.
-If possible, put down a deposit on your home as this will reduce the monthly payments and the overall interest payable on the bond."
+Be clear about what you can afford to pay each month, factoring in your household expenses as well as the cost of maintaining a home.
+If possible, put down a deposit on your home as this will reduce the monthly payments and the overall interest payable on the bond.

 Related articles